 |Weight||6.4 kg||6.4 kg||4.9 kg||12.5 kg|

 In many ways the motor is the star of the Singer 4411.
-It is a 105 W motor, which blows most other household sewing machines out of the water.
-Entry level machines typically have a 60 W motor, and more advanced machines are around the 85 W mark.
+It is a 105 W motor, which is a fair bit more powerful than other machines in the same price range.
+Entry level machines typically have a 60 W motor.
 This means that the 4411 will be able to sew through multiple layers of thick materials such as denim, leather and upholstery fabrics.
-As always though, make sure you are using the correct needle for the job!The heavy duty motor also means that the machine is less likely to overheat on long sewing sessions!
+It is still no match for an industrial machine, but having one of those in your home is not always a practical option!
+As always, make sure you are using the correct needle for the job!The heavy duty motor also means that the machine is less likely to overheat on long sewing sessions!

 Stitch Quality and Speed

 In addition to power, the 4411 sets itself apart with its good speed.
 Capable of up to 1,100 stitches per minute, I have found that even at top speed the machine is very stable and is able to maintain very good stitch quality.
 Speed control is also fairly good with the foot pedal.